SystemsApproach/ops/provision.rst

 * Configure the Management Server so it boots from a provided USB key.

-* Load Ansible roles and playbooks needed to complete configuration onto the Management Server.
+* Run Ansible roles and playbooks needed to complete configuration onto the Management Server.

 * Configure the Compute Servers so they boot from the Management